hantalj/SmartLift/README.md

 Core functions implemented on 28/02/2021:

 - SmartLift can be used as an exercise diary where the user records a session and writes down the exercises performed, the weight used and the repetition achieved.
-The app records the difficulty of the set on a scale called RPE scale.
+The app records the difficulty of the set using a scale called RPE scale.

 Under construction the following: